Coconut Oil Oatmeal Chocolate Chip Cookies

 Enjoy these cookies while warm… I promise you won’t regret it.
 I mean look at that cookie above, doesn’t it look incredible?
 It tastes pretty darn good too!
 Just a warning before you leave: they are highly addictive, so be careful 🙂

-- ½ c. melted coconut oil or coconut butter
+- 1/2 cup coconut oil - melted OR coconut butter

 - 1 egg

-- 1 c. old-fashioned whole rolled oats (not instant or quick cook)
+- 1 cup old fashioned whole rolled oats - not instant or quick cook oats

 - In a large mixing bowl or the bowl of a stand mixer, combine the melted coconut oil, brown sugar, granulated sugar and vanilla extract, beat until smooth.
 Add the egg and mix until combined.